The end of the school year often signals long weeks of unstructured time and a complete break from academic learning.

 A blast from the past!
 Tiddlywinks, marble games, jacks, pick-up sticks and games with dice are all great ways for developing fine motor skills.
 Number games with dice can help make number concepts automatic and promote simple math skills.

-Let’s put some fun into fundamental skills this summer!
+Let’s put some fun into fundamental skills in 2021!